xieweiAlex/English_Learning/words/2023/words-Jan.md

+All we can choose is what we do after they befall us.
+All we can influence is what they cause… "I can’t control that she died.
+I can’t do anything about that.
+All I can control is what her death causes, and I’m determined that it cause good things, not bad things.
+That’s what I’m focused on, is what does this cause?
+Like make sure it doesn’t cause more pain, see if it causes something else."
+what will this cause?
+Will it put us out of commission or give us a new mission?
+Will it cause good things or bad things?

+accuse her of being a **fabulist**.

-While I do love Thanksgiving, it feels more and more like an anachronism.
+While I do love Thanksgiving, it feels more and more like an **anachronism**.
 A brief pause in our escalators ever quickening churn higher.
-An old holiday we wheel out to say, look, we really are still all about community, family, and togetherness.
-Really about the transcendent.
+An old holiday we wheel out to say, look, we really are still all about community, family, and **togetherness**.
+Really about the **transcendent**.

-He is obstinate and determined and will not give up.
+He is **obstinate** and determined and will not give up. -
-blowfish
+**blowfish**
 Newsom could no longer let his state **play footsie** with those opposing the basic laws of physics.
 California’s last remaining nuclear power plant was **set to close** in 2025 and under no reasonable scenario was this a responsible course of action but **mustering** the political support to keep it open seemed daunting.